nuagenetworks/monostack-example/README.md

     $ cd Client && ./buildApp --cappuccino --cappinstalldir=/tmp/narwhal
     $ export PATH="/tmp/narwhal/bin:$PATH"

-> You now need to manage this project with XcodeCapp.
-Simply drop the `Client` folder into the XcodeCapp icon and add `/tmp/narwhal/bin` as an additional Toolchain Path.

 Let's build the rest of the needed libraries:

     $ git submodule update --init # just in case you missed the --recursive during clone :)
     $ ./buildApp -L

+> You now need to manage this project with XcodeCapp.
+Simply drop the `Client` folder into the XcodeCapp icon and add `/tmp/narwhal/bin` in the `Additional Toolchain Path` list.

 Now, generate the Objective-J SDK with Monolithe and put it where it should be: